Dirtyfaygo/Dirtyfaygo/README.md

 - 👋 Hi, I’m @Dirtyfaygo
 - 👀 I’m interested in ..json/pyhton
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...just a student
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...any learning facts
 - 📫 How to reach me ..mrhumble2tymes@gmail.com

 <!---